 - Salaries are based on a new salary scale, applicable as from 1st January 2014 (see attachment 3).
-The salary levels for the staff members of the Secretariat have been reviewed in view of the experience, to reflect the level of responsibility and actual tasks by category of official and taking into account the inflation expected; the salary scale proposes the salaries by category of staff; - The salaries of Secretariat's staff are all inclusive monthly remuneration, without any further allowances included;4

-3 In this budgetary period the expenses related to the temporary employment under the schemes of secondment and internship were budgeted for the first time under the HR budget line (and not, as in the previous years, under the BL "Other Costs, Services");
+The salary levels for the staff members of the Secretariat have been reviewed in view of the experience, to reflect the level of responsibility and actual tasks by category of official and taking into account the inflation expected; the salary scale proposes the salaries by category of staff; - The salaries of Secretariat's staff are all inclusive monthly remuneration, without any further allowances included;4 - In 2015, it is proposed that the salaries are indexed with 2%, compared with previous year, to reflect the inflation expected; - The position of Deputy Director is created, to be remunerated; this position will be occupied by one of the existing Heads of Unit and will not have any impact on the total number of staff; - The envisaged increase of the staff [1 new position], as justified in the explanations for year 2014; - Continued promotion of temporary employments under the schemes of secondment and internship.5 Secondment, used as a form of strengthening the administrative capacity of the Contracting Parties, will be also used in the years 2014-2015 to complement the Secretariat's team with specific technical expertise from national administrations and other organisations.
+Internship aims at supporting staff as well as disseminating the knowledge about the Energy Community and contributing to capacity-building.
+The financial